BOUHERYassine/Courses-Projects/README.md

 - Introduction to Machine learning with theoretical guarantees

 ### Differential calculus and holomorphic functions
-- Introduction to holomophic function
+- Introduction to holomorphic function
 - Residue theorem
 - Complex logarithm

 ### Modelling random phenomena
-- Introduction to martingals, central limit theorem
+- Introduction to martingales, central limit theorem
 - Convergence : In probability, almost surely, in $L^1$, in $L^2$, in distribution